qua-platform/py-qua-tools/qualang_tools/bakery/readme.md

   b.run()
 ```

-As in QUA, you can still modulate in real time (using QUA variables) properties of the pulse like its amplitude or a truncate.
+As in QUA, you can still modulate in real time (using QUA variables) properties of the pulse like its amplitude, or to truncate it.
 You can indeed pass into a set of two lists, parameters for truncating pulses and for amplitude modulation.
 The syntax goes as follows:
 ```
 with program() as QUA_prog: